GemmaButcher-dev/ms2/README.md

   * My Mentor for continuous helpful feedback.
   * Cohort Leader Rachel Furlong for her continued support.
   * Tutor support at Code Institute for their support.
+  * ChatGPT for problem solving out of hours.